My four-year-old loves pom preschool measurement!

+My four-year-old loves playing with pom poms, and he also loves to measure.
 What happens when these preschool activities collide?

 Pure math magic.